 On February 24, 2022, the Russian Federation launched an invasion of Ukraine that has had an immediate impact on the global economy resulting in higher energy prices and higher prices for certain raw materials and goods and services which in turn is contributing to higher inflation in the United States and other countries across the globe with significant disruption to financial markets and supply and distribution chains for certain raw materials and goods and services on an unprecedented scale.
 The impact of the sanctions has also included disruptions to financial markets, an inability to complete financial or banking transactions, restrictions on travel and an inability to service existing or new customers in a timely manner in the affected areas of Europe.
-The Russian Federation could resort to cyberattacks and other action that impact businesses across the globe without any direct business ties to the Russian Federation.
-The Russian invasion of Ukraine has continued to escalate without any tersolution of the invasion foreseeable in the near future with the short and long-term impact on financial and business conditions in Russia or Ukraine, the effects of the invasion could affect the European economy, which may affect European automobile companies.
+The Russian Federation could resort to cyberattacks and other action that impact businesses across the United States, the European Union, Israel and other nations across the globe including those without any direct business ties to the Russian Federation.
+The Russian invasion of Ukraine has continued to escalate without any resolution of the invasion foreseeable in the near future with the short and long-term impact on financial and business conditions in Europe remaining highly uncertain.
+Although we do not have any business in Russia or Ukraine, the effects of the invasion could affect the European economy, which may affect European automobile companies.